 Special event: Impact of Dream Loss on Collective Unconscious

-Rubin Naiman, PhD – The Impact of Dream Loss on Collective Unconscious
+Rubin Naiman, PhD – The Impact of Dream Loss on Collective Consciousness

 Psychologist, sleep and dream specialist, Clinical Assistant Professor of Medicine at the University of Arizona and author, Rubin Naiman has pioneered the development of innovative approaches to sleep and dreams that integrate sleep science and spirituality.
 This presentation reviews public health and lifestyle data suggesting that we are in the midst of a silent epidemic of dream loss, with critical ramifications for collective consciousness.
 It calls for creative strategies to restore and promote healthy dreaming.